 If you'd prefer not to have a roommate, private room options are available upon request, subject to hotel availability for an extra charge.
 Please contact firstname.lastname@example.org for more details.

 There is an abundance of fresh tropical fruits in Colombia, many of which are made into delicious juices.

 Cartagena has a large Afro-Caribbean influence.
 Try local coconut rice, ceviche, seafood cazuela, and tres leches cake for dessert.

-Typical Colombian food consists of beans, rice, plantains, and arepas (cakes made of corn or wheat, somewhat similar to tortillas).
-Meat is quite popular in Colombia and fish is plentiful along the coastal areas.
+Typical Colombian food consists of beans, rice, plantains, & arepas (cakes made of corn or wheat, somewhat similar to tortillas).
+Meat is quite popular in Colombia & fish is plentiful along the coast.

 You will receive a detailed packing list after you book your trip.
 Bring long sleeves and a fleece/ sweater for cool highland evenings and plenty of comfortable, breathable clothes for hot days at the beach.
 Good walking shoes, insect repellent and sun protection are also a must.

 Inside the walls of Cartagena, crime is low.
 Petty theft is common in Colombia, so travelers should take common-sense precautions & leave fancy jewelry at home, or locked in a safe.
 Don’t leave bags unattended on the beach.

 Like any big city, risk increases at night, especially with alcohol consumption.
 Please take the advice of your Trip Leader and walk with another group member late at night.
 Most travelers visit Colombia without incident.
 Though we have not had any safety concerns on our trips, crime can be a problem throughout certain parts of Colombia.

 Travelers should follow the advice of hotel staff and Trip Leaders as well as taking common sense precautions.
 Hotels can store your valuables in a safe if desired.
 That said, most travelers visit Colombia without an issue.